CleverCloud/doc.clever-cloud.com/app-configuration/cc-conf.md

 Deployment configuration
 ============

-For every java or scala project using Maven, Ant or SBT
+For every java or scala project using Maven, Ant or SBT, you need

 This json is the configuration file that you will need for some deployment/build.
 Here is it's syntax: